Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/Variables and Mutability.md

 # Shadowing

-- The process of redeclaring the
+- The process of re-declaring the variable with the same name, it can change the type of the variable,